openlm-research/open_llama/README.md

 ## Preview Weights Release and Usage

 To encourage the feedback from the community, we release a preview checkpoint of our weights.
-We release the weights in two formats: an EasyLM format to be use with our [EasyLM framework](https://github.com/young-geng/EasyLM), and a PyTorch format to be used with the [Huggingface transformers](https://huggingface.co/docs/transformers/index) library.
+The checkpoint can be downloaded from [HuggingFace Hub](https://huggingface.co/openlm-research/open_llama_7b_preview_200bt).
+We release the weights in two formats: an EasyLM format to be use with our [EasyLM framework](https://github.com/young-geng/EasyLM), and a PyTorch format to be used with the [Huggingface Transformers](https://huggingface.co/docs/transformers/index) library.

 For using the weights in our EasyLM framework, please refer to the [LLaMA documentation of EasyLM](https://github.com/young-geng/EasyLM/blob/main/docs/llama.md).
 Note that unlike the original LLaMA model, our OpenLLaMA tokenizer and weights are trained completely from scratch so it is no longer needed to obtain the original LLaMA tokenizer and weights.
 For using the weights in the transformers library, please follow the [transformers LLaMA documentation](https://huggingface.co/docs/transformers/main/model_doc/llama).
 Note that we use BOS (beginning of sentence) token (id=1) during training, so it is important to prepend this token for best performance during few-shot evaluation.